 Heat shrink is one of the most useful products in many low voltage applications.
 It repairs insulation, it offers protection against abrasion and moisture intrusion for wires, it provides needed support and strain relief and generally it allows for more design flexibility and capability for any automotive electrical use.
 But picking heat shrink can be a difficult task if you're not familiar with it.
 How do you select the right heat shrink for the job?

 There are many types of automotive wire, but two of the most commonplace are cross-link polyethylene and PVC wire.
-The following are some key differences between the two that are important to remember as you look to resupply your fleet and build new products and circuits.
+The following are some key differences between the two that are important to remember as you look to resupply your shop and build new products and circuits.

 When it comes to battery management, both Battery Isolators and Automatic Charging Relays (also called ACRs or voltage sensitive relays) both safeguard reserve battery power, so as to prevent breakdowns and protect other vital vehicle or boat functions.

 So then, how are these two components different?
 Is one better than the other?
 Who should choose one over the other?
 Here, we examine these questions.

 Sometimes you need the most advanced gear out there, other times you just need to get the job done for the lowest price available.